inthiyaz7876/Java-Programs-and-Junit-test-cases-with-Maven-run-/README.md

-Here some answers for Java Questions attached file named as "java-assignment2".
+ Open questions in attached file named as "java-assignment2".

+ Open Src folder for answers.